Jyothishjoy/ORCA-External-Tools-UMA-Installation/README.md

 `python install.py --venv-dir orcatools/ -e uma`

-Here `-e uma` is used to additionally install the required dependencies.
-This step may take some time depending on your internet speed.
+Here, `-e uma` installs the necessary additional dependencies.
+This process may take some time, depending on your internet speed.

 ### Step 4: Activate the env